 This type of notification informs you on the exact positions of the vessels of your choice, or the vessels that your fleet(s) is(are) consisted of, in specific moments on a daily basis.

-There are two available notifications of this type:
+There are four available notifications of this type:

 Midnight position: Get notified regarding the midnight position (00:00 UTC) of your selected assets, as recorded on MarineTraffic, the moment this info becomes available via AIS.